Statehood: Jan. 6, 1912 Living in NM Today Population

 Las Cruces, Rio Rancho, Roswell, or Santa Fe.
 Chances are their ancestors came from Mexico, U.S. (American Indian), Germany or Spain.
 Their religion is likely one of the Christian denominations.

 They may work at one of the companies based in New Mexico, like PNM Resources, New Mexico Mutual, or SAIC.
 Some of them may enjoy eating a green chile cheeseburger or Frito pie.
-They probably root for the Albuquerque Thunderbirds, or the Lobos or Aggies.
+They probably root for the Albuquerque Isotopes, or the Lobos or Aggies.
 You might find them visiting Carlsbad Caverns or riding in a hot air balloon.

 The vital records information contained on this site may be used by individuals, libraries and genealogical societies